 Microsoft’s free SharePoint Migration Tool includes Teams functionality—but is it capable of helping you with your Microsoft Teams migration?
 To answer that question, we explore some of the key differences between the SPMT and ShareGate Desktop’s Teams migration tool.

-Content is at the center of collaboration in Microsoft 365—whether that collaboration takes place in SharePoint, OneDrive, or, increasingly, Microsoft Teams.
+As explored in our new benchmark report, State of Microsoft 365: Migration, Modernization, and Security in 2021, productivity tools like Microsoft Teams have become integral to how we work.
 And with the rise in Teams usage, it only makes sense that we also want our Teams data to transition seamlessly with us.

 Try ShareGate Desktop free for 15 days.